-Recruitment in Deloitte careers blog
+Recruitment in Deloitte Careers

 The Forensic Technology practice has grown dramatically over the last 10 years and today is a team of 84 professionals.
 We are embarking on a new and exciting expansion by opening an office in St Albans and we are looking for ambitious and driven individuals to help grow the team to 50 in this location.
 We have invested in a spacious state of the art laboratory for analysing and processing data.
 From a work perspective there will be no distinction between the office in London with a variety of opportunities within the UK and abroad.